Chateau Jasmine and how to handle big dreams

 Morning coffee at the stairs

 Chateau Jasmine has four stone dogs guarding the stairs leading up to the front door.
 The spot stars shade in the morning, as did the parking of the van under the maple tree.
-We spend 2 good hours of morning coffee between and at the two locations.
+We spend two good hours of morning coffee between and at the two locations.

 The thing is this.
 Some people are just right to teach you certain things.
 Some people will push the right buttons at the right time.
 And if you are ready for it, open-minded, and ready to share what you have to give, this is what life will offer you: The right people at the right time, always.